isc-projects/bind9/doc/arm/reference.rst

    treated as ``unlimited``.

 ``stale-answer-ttl``
-   Specifies the TTL to be returned on stale answers.
+   This specifies the TTL to be returned on stale answers.
 The default is 1 second.
-The minimum allowed is also 1 second; a value of 0 will be updated silently to 1 second.
+The minimum allowed is also 1 second; a value of 0 is updated silently to 1 second.

    For stale answers to be returned, they must be enabled, either in the